idmkr/jquery-hydrate/README.md

 # Simple jQuery input hydrating/datasyncing on value change
 This handy little plugin can do a lot a things on its own.
-It may be what you need if you just want to automatically save specific types of isolated data without reloading the page, based only on the targeted element attributes.
+It may be what you need if you just want to automatically save input data element-by-element without reloading the page, based only on the targeted element attributes.

 #Features
 - Sends data on Enter keypress and focusout